 Need inspiration?
-Check out what’s going on in national parks this winter – it’ll keep the whole tribe entertained.
+Check out what’s going on in national parks this spring – it’ll keep the whole tribe entertained.

 School holidays aren’t just for the kids to chill out – they’re also a chance for you to spend some quality time with your loved ones.
 And what better way than by exploring the great outdoors.

 Thinking of fun ideas can be a task in itself.
 If there’s only so many ‘kiddy’ activities that you can handle, these ideas might be more up your alley:

 1. Discover October’s Park of the Month

 National Parks SA is celebrating the magnificent Belair National Park as October’s Park of the Month.
 There are a range of fun events on offer and plenty to keep the whole family busy, including:

 - guided walks with rangers and the Friends of Belair volunteer group

 - Belair Bush Buddies session: ‘All about frogs’